jcelaya/hdrmerge/_posts/2014-07-11-user-manual.md

 Most of its space is occupied by a 100% preview of the result.
 There, input images are stacked on top of each other, and you can see the selected pixels from each layer painted with a different color.
+The set of pixels of each layer that end in the final output is called the _merge mask_, and HDRMerge's GUI allows you to modify it.
-You can then pan the result to inspect it.
+But first, you can then pan the result to inspect it.

-The tools to modify which pixels of each layer end in the final output are located in the toolbars.
+The tools to modify the mask are located in the toolbars.
 They appear at the top by default, but you can move them to any edge of the main window.
 From left to right, the three main tools allows you to pan the preview, add pixels to the current layer, and remove pixels from it.
 You can quickly change to the add and remove tools by holding down the `Shift` and `Control` keys, respectively.